0x09/resdet/doc/libresdet.md

 RDError resdet_parameters_set_threshold(RDParameters* params, float threshold);
 ```
 Set the method-specific value under which detected resolutions won't be considered meaningful.
 A value of 0 will return an [`RDResolution`](#rdresolution) result for every single line/column.
 The method-specific default can be obtained from ([`RDMethod->threshold`](#rdmethod)).
-This function returns an `RDEPARAM` error for values below zero or `NaN`.
+This function returns an `RDEPARAM` error for values below 0, above 1, or `NaN`.
+Returns `RDEOK` otherwise.

 * params - An [`RDParameters`](#rdparameters) returned from [`resdet_alloc_default_parameters`](#resdet_alloc_default_parameters).
 * threshold - A threshold value between 0 and 1.